KiryuKyosuke/DetectingHumanActionsInALiveVideoFeed---Valendo/README.md

 The Vision framework consumes the frames to generate a data window of body location data.
 The action classifier consumes the data window and predicts the label: Jumping Jacks.][Overview-Diagram-1]

+- Note: See [Creating an Action Classifier Model][Creating an Action Classifier Model] for information about creating your own action classifier.

 The app continually presents its current action prediction on top of a live, full-screen video feed from the device's camera.
 When the app recognizes one or more people in the frame, it overlays a wireframe body